Walt Bellamy: NBA career

+Chicago Packers/Zephyrs and Baltimore Bullets

-Bellamy had a stellar 14-year career in the NBA, and was the NBA first overall draft pick in 1961.
+Bellamy had a stellar 14-year career in the NBA, and was the NBA first overall draft pick in 1961, drafted by the Chicago Packers.
 Bellamy was named the NBA Rookie of the Year in 1962 after having arguably one of the three greatest rookie seasons in NBA history along with Wilt Chamberlain and Oscar Robertson.
 His 31.6 points per game average that season is second all-time for a rookie to Wilt Chamberlain's 37.6, and the 19 rebounds per game he averaged that season is the third-best all-time rookie mark (to Chamberlain's 27 and Bill Russell's 19.6).
-No NBA rookie has since surpassed Bellamy's 973 field goals during the 1961–62 season.
-Bellamy also led the NBA in field goal percentage in his rookie season, and had a 23-point, 17-rebound performance in the 1962 NBA All-Star Game.
+No NBA rookie has since surpassed Bellamy's 973 field goals during the 1961–62 season, and the only rookie with more field goals was Wilt Chamberlain with 1,065.

+Bellamy also led the NBA in field goal percentage in his rookie season (ahead of Chamberlain), and had a 23-point, 17-rebound performance in the 1962 NBA All-Star Game.
+From 1964-1966 he was the all-time leader in field goal percentage, but was passed by Chamberlain.
+In his first game against Chamberlain, in 1961, Bellamy did not score in the first half, Chamberlain blocking Bellamy's first nine shots.